kunj1302/tmi_openvla/LIBERO_SETUP.md

 See `PARAPHRASE_GENERATION.md` for details on how the paraphrases were generated.

+#### Evaluation Results

+**LIBERO-Object with Paraphrased Prompts (1 trial per prompt variant):**

+- **Original Prompts:** 7/10 (70.00%)
+- **Paraphrased Prompts:** 27/50 (54.00%)

+These results show that the model performs better with the original task descriptions compared to paraphrased variants, indicating some sensitivity to natural language variations.
+The paraphrased prompts achieve a 54% success rate across 50 trials (10 tasks × 5 paraphrases each), while the original prompts achieve 70% success rate across 10 trials.

 ### Available Task Suites

 - `libero_spatial` - 10 spatial reasoning tasks